lukaskostka99/langchain-mcp-client/README.md

 - Support for both single server and multiple server configurations
 - Select between different LLM providers (OpenAI/Claude)
 - View, test, and use available MCP tools directly from the UI
+- **Individual Tool Testing**: Test each tool individually with custom parameters and view detailed results
 - Chat interface for interacting with the LLM agent
 - Tool execution results display